severinkl/nwt-bolt/README.md

 ### Admin Access

-To enable admin panel access, set the admin PIN environment variable:
+The admin panel is protected by a PIN.
+You can set a custom PIN using an environment variable:
 ```bash
 export ADMIN_PIN=your_secure_pin_here
 ```

-Without this environment variable, the admin panel will not be accessible and will show an error message when attempting to access it.
+If no ADMIN_PIN is set, the system will use the default PIN "1234" and show a security warning in the console.
+For production use, always set a custom PIN.

 ### Admin Access